TalariaSoftware/talariasoftware.github.io/about.md

-For the first time in history, professional poker players can use to use accurate mathematical measures to manage the risk of their careers.
+For the first time in history, professional poker players can use to use accurate mathematical measures to manage the primary risk to their careers.

 ### CDC FAQ API